Dr Natalia Yannopoulou

 - MKT3006 Advertising and Integrated Brand Promotions (module leader)

-Her teaching is informed by her research, and often features guest speakers and real life projects involving strategic challenges faced by local inspirational businesses.
-Natalia is continuously identifying real life projects involving strategic challenges faced by local inspirational businesses.
+Her teaching is informed by her research, and often features guest speakers and real life projects.
+Natalia is continuously identifying real life projects involving strategic challenges faced by both local inspirational businesses and internationally well-established brands.
 Willow Burn Wood, and Always Wear Red are some of the local SMEs that she initiated collaboration with by developing, in partnership with their Executive teams, real life case studies on topical questions faced by the companies, and turning them into student group projects with immediate relevance and applicability.
 As a result, students were given the chance to apply theories learned, develop their skills and tailor their marketing suggestions against societal challenges such as ageing, sustainability and the digital economy.

 Natalia also launched the MSc Marketing Debate between Newcastle University Business School & Durham University Business School.